jvckdough/FZP-Metalens-RSoft-Simulation-Files/README.md

 **Notes**

 * See Eden files for energy density results from FDTD simulations.
-* Gen files show scripts used to create device CAD files for simulation
+* Gen files show scripts used to create device CAD files (.ind) for simulation
 * Please see supplement for an in-depth description of methodology.
+* See .ind files for all simulations and devices files used for FDTD simulation in RSoft